Kauai County Police Department: Political Controversy

 In the past, members of the Kauai Police department faced allegations of corruption and favoritism.
 In the early 2000s, former police chief, K.C.
 Lum, who was promoted from the vice division, was accused of favoritism, and ethics allegations.
 Additionally, the department faced sexual harassment allegations.
 In September 2014, the department was unaccredited.
 The FBI also investigated the alleged Kauai Police corruption.

-None of the officers who came under scrutiny is associated with the department any longer.
+None of the officers who came under scrutiny are associated with the department any longer.